Fill out the Form Below to Get the Flyer to Calculate Freight Class Emailed To You

 Determining your shipment’s freight class is a vital step to effectively managing LTL freight as it is a big factor in determining your freight hard costs, but also is a very important factor when it comes to dealing with any possible freight claims.

 Additionally, the most common problems we hear in the consultation portion of sales calls at Cerasis are often related to not understanding what freight class to choose.
-We often hear things like, “Well I just pick Class 55 for all my freight.
+As a 3PL, we often hear things like, “Well I just pick Class 55 for all my freight.
 It’s just what I have always done.”
 What the customer is not understanding is hurting them in the long run.
 The shipper may save money on the freight shipment by picking a lower class, but then time is wasted when the carrier reclasses and the invoice doesn’t match the expected costs, making a traffic manager seem ineffective.

 A little education, especially when it comes to freight class, can really help you save not only money but time, resources, and, most importantly, avoid delays in getting freight inbound or outbound to your customer.

 Freight classes are designed to help you get common standardized freight pricing for your shipment when working with different carriers, warehouses and brokers.
 Freight classes are defined by the National Motor Freight Traffic Association (NMFTA) and made available through the NMFC or National Motor Freight Classification.

 Looking to Reduce Costs on LTL Freight Shipping?